KareemMoataz02/Li-Fi-Hazard-Detection/README.md

 1. Clone the repository to your local machine.
 2. Explore the source code files in the project folder.
-3. Watch the demo video to understand the prototype in action.
-4. Review the detailed report for comprehensive project insights.

-Feel free to contribute, report issues, or suggest improvements.
+3. Feel free to contribute, report issues, or suggest improvements.

-Good luck with your Li-Fi Hazard Detection Project! 🚨🔧